Prior-free cosmological parameter estimation of Cosmicflows-4: Method

+We did not attempt to model the volume or selection effects (\ie{} $P(d) = {\rm constant}$).
+This is loosely consistent with the distance distribution of the entire CF4, which is roughly flat, as shown in \cref{fig:mock_spat_dist_type_1}.

-The posterior distribution is explored by means of a Hamiltonian Monte Carlo (HMC) technique \citep{Neal2011}.
-An HMC (versus, e.g. a Markov Chain Monte Carlo) is more efficient at exploring the full permissible parameter space - here the parameter space consists of essentially just four numbers: $V_{r},~B_{x},~B_{y},~B_{z}$.
-Each Monte Carlo chains comprises 1\,000 states, preceded by a 100 step burn-in phase.
-Given the simplicity of our problem, any reasonable choice of hyper-parameters leads to an optimal convergence of the algorithm.
+The posterior distribution was explored by means of a Hamiltonian Monte Carlo (HMC) technique \citep{Neal2011}.
+An HMC is an efficient Monte Carlo technique that enables the exploration of the full permissible parameter space.
+Each Monte Carlo chain comprises 1\,000 states, preceded by a 100-step burn-in phase.
+Given the simplicity of our problem, any reasonable choice of hyperparameters led to an optimal convergence of the algorithm.
 The HMC implementation made use of \textsc{TensorFlow-Probability} \citep{Dillon2017} with a \textsc{Jax} backend \citep{Bradbury2018}.